Derpthemeus/ChampionMastery.GG/README.md

-# ChampionMasteryLookup
+# ChampionMastery.GG

-You can find a live version at <http://championmasterylookup.derpthemeus.com/>
+You can find a live version at <https://championmastery.gg/>

 ## Setup